70 No-Cost Ways to Have Fun in Lexington and the Bluegrass

 17. Drive or bike along Old Frankfort Pike (1681), officially designated one of America's Scenic Byways.

-18. Stroll through Lexington’s colorful Farmers’ Market on a Saturday, spring through fall, at Cheapside Park off Main Street, next to the Lexington History Museum.
+18. Stroll through Lexington’s colorful Farmers’ Market on a Saturday, spring through fall, at Cheapside Park off Main Street, next to the Old Fayette County Courthouse.
 (859- 608-2655)

 19. Take a "plant walk across Kentucky" and view other gardens at the Arboretum, Alumni Drive in Lexington.
 (859-257-6955)